From the Fitness Provider: "

 Additional Questions: Anything that can’t be answered by the above event description, Google, or common sense please let us know.

-This program is sponsored by the non-profit community organization Washington, DC History & Culture.
+This program is hosted by our friends at Cultural Tourism DC and is being promoted by the non-profit community organization Washington, DC History & Culture:

 We look forward to seeing you - thanks!